 1. Selection of Footage

-In order not to process thousands of takes, you first need to select no more than 5-20 frames from the series.
+To not process thousands of takes, you first need to select no more than 5-20 frames from the series.
 They should be diverse (general plan, close-up, details), plot (beginning, development, ending), different in emotions and mood.
-To speed up the selection of photos, you can use programs that have photo ranking functions (Adobe Bridge, Adobe Lightroom).

 2. First Edits of the RAW File